natapone/simple_llm_chatbot_v1/docs/architecture/system_design.md

 ### 8.2 Mock Services

 - **Mock LLM Service**: Simulates responses from the LLM without calling OpenAI
-- **Mock Google Sheets Service**: Stores data in memory instead of in Google Sheets
+- **Mock CSV Service**: Stores data in memory instead of in the CSV file

 ### 8.3 Test Scripts